bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To reinstall the end cap you will need the following items and tools:

-- The O-ring, the 6 M3x12 screws, and the clips that you removed from the end cap earlier
+- The face seal O-ring, the 6 M3x12 screws, and the clips that you removed from the end cap earlier
 - Silicone grease
-- End cap with thrusters, lumen, tether, and power cable hanging off the back
+- End cap with installed thrusters, lumen, tether, and power cable
 - 2.5 mm allen head hex driver

-1. Retrieve the Face Seal O-ring, the 6 M3x12 screws, and the 2 clips that you removed earlier
+1. Retrieve the face seal O-ring, the 6 M3x12 screws, and the 2 clips that you removed earlier

 	<img src="/brov2/cad/etray-disassemble.png" class="img-responsive" style="max-width:900px" />